 of knowledge to the contrary, that a completed Department of Public Health

-or a copy of that Advance Directive is a valid DNR Advance Directive.
+or a copy of that form or a previous version of the uniform form, is valid.
 A health care professional or

 care provider, or an employee of a health care professional or health care

 provider, who in

 with a cardiopulmonary resuscitation (CPR) or life-sustaining treatment order, Department of Public Health Uniform POLST form, or a previous version of the uniform form made in accordance with this Act is not,

 as a result of that compliance, subject to any criminal or civil liability,